DJing laptops don’t require high-end specs, and most of us already own a reliable laptop that can run a DJ software smoothly.

 As I said before, the more RAM, the better, but it is worth keeping in mind that a 32-bit operating system is only competent to run up to 4GB of RAM.
 If you desire to have more than that (which is hugely recommended), you will require a 64-bit operating system.

-So it probably won’t be a problem if you are buying a brand new or little-used laptop, but I held it was worth mentioning.
+So it probably won’t be a problem if you are buying a brand-new or little-used laptop, but I thought it was worth mentioning.

 How much storage do I need for DJing?

 Minimum 256GB internal storage (HDD or SSD), but optimal would be 512GB or more.